firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Cluster-Simulation.rst

 (``firesim/deploy/workloads/linux-uniform.json``) as files that we want automatically copied back to our manager after we run a simulation, which is useful for running benchmarks automatically.
 Note that there is a directory for each simulated node and each simulated switch in the cluster.
-The advanced workloads section TODO will describes this process in detail.
+The :ref:`defining-custom-workloads` section describes this process in detail.

 For now, let's wrap-up our tutorial by terminating the ``f1.16xlarge`` instance that we launched.
 To do so, run: